 Once you see how to delete search history, and pause the recording of your online activities, this doesn’t make you invisible to them.

 It is almost impossible to be invisible, and even with a Gmail account, you are still in the same position when you began.

 Google data comes from almost every corner of the internet, and the only way to get away from them is not to use the web at all.

 It can be a great start to halt tracking and deleting your current history, but you will need to begin using Google alternatives.

-Another search engine which doesn’t track activity, such as DuckDuck Go, StartPage, or any other privacy focused search page can help.
+Another search engine that doesn’t track activity, such as DuckDuck Go, StartPage, or any other privacy-focused search page can help.

 One of the better ways is to prevent any search data coming back to you as an individual.
 This can also be true with your location.